-If you’re one of Oklahoma’s close to 4 million residents and are on the hunt for a new financial institution, this article is for you.
+If you’re one of Oklahoma’s close to 4 million residents and are searching for a new financial institution, this article is for you.
 Oklahoma is well-serviced by numerous national, state, and local banks and credit unions, so you have plenty of options.

-Continue reading for a list of the top banks in the Sooner State.
+Continue reading for a list of the best banks in Oklahoma.

 Here are the best banks in Oklahoma that you can open an account with today: